Lex-DRL/AID-guide/Building_better_worlds.md

 > How do you accomplish this?
 </details>

-Well, you need to stop thinking about the AI as of a "really dumb person" and start thinking of it as of what it actually is: a really smart software.
+Well, you need to stop treating the AI as a "really dumb person" and start treating it as what it actually is: a really smart software.

 ### But I'm not a programmer!